 Robyn Gabel is from Evanston, IL, and has represented the people of the 18th District in the Illinois House of Representatives since 2010.
 Throughout her career, Robyn Gabel has demonstrated a strong commitment to serving the people of Illinois as an advocate for all, especially women, children and the most disadvantaged.
 During her time in the House, she has earned a reputation as an independent legislative leader, successfully passing numerous sponsored bills.

 Robyn’s areas of focus have been ensuring the safety of our children, expanding access to social services, championing environmental and clean energy issues including efforts to promote wind, solar and other renewable energy, guaranteeing the rights of women and children, reforming government to be inclusive and effective, providing easily accessible voting rights, advocating for fair wages and reducing and preventing gun violence.

-Robyn serves as the Chair of Appropriations – Human Services Committee, the Vice-Chair of the Energy and Environment Committee, as well as being a member of the committees on Insurance, and Museums, Arts and Cultural Enhancements.
-In 2017, Robyn was named Chair of the Illinois Legislative Green Caucus, a non-partisan group of energy conscious legislators.
+In 2021 Robyn was appointed an Assistant Majority Leader in the new Speaker of the House’s leadership team.
+Robyn also serves on the Appropriations – Human Services Committee and Energy and Environment Committee, as well as being a member of the committees on Insurance, Museums, Arts and Cultural Enhancements, Human Services and State Government.
+Robyn was Chair of the Illinois Legislative Green Caucus from 2017 – 2020, a non-partisan group of energy conscious legislators.